wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    IMPORTANT: The email specified to GPG should match the email in GitHub.

-1. While in a Terminal with the present working directory at your local repository, configure you valid GitHub user name and email (if you haven't already):
+1. While in a Terminal with the present working directory at your local repository, configure you valid GitHub user name and email (if you haven't already).
+For example:

    <pre><strong>
-   git config user.name <em>your user name</em>
-   git config user.email <em>your email address or no-reply address</em>
+   git config user.name "John Doe" git config user.email "john_doe@gmail.com"
    </strong></pre>

+   PROTIP: A big reason organizations ask for encrypted signing is that any name and email can be specified in Git.

    <a name="ListKeys"></a>